ExplainableML/eml_website/content/jobs/4_phd.md

 ## Applying as a Ph.D. student to our group

-We usually hire students via centralized calls, i.e. the *European Laboratory for Learning and Intelligent* ([ELLIS](https://ellis.eu/phd-postdoc)) Ph.D.
+We usually hire students via centralized calls, i.e. the *European Laboratory for Learning and Intelligent Systems* ([ELLIS](https://ellis.eu/phd-postdoc)) Ph.D.
 Program and *International Max Planck Research School for Intelligent Systems* ([IMPRS-IS](https://imprs.is.mpg.de/application)).
 Both ELLIS and IMPRS-IS are vibrant research communities, with top researchers in various fields of machine learning, AI, and robotics.
 If you want to join us for your Ph.D., consider applying through these calls!